Jem (TV series)

-Jem, also known as Jem and the Holograms, is an American animated musical television series that ran from 1985 to 1988.
-The series is about record company owner Jerrica Benton, her singer alter-ego Jem, and the adventures of Jem and her band the Holograms.
+Jem, also known as Jem and The Holograms, is an American animated musical television series that ran from 1985 to 1988.
+The series is about record company owner Jerrica Benton, her singer alter-ego Jem, and the adventures of her band Jem and The Holograms.
 The series was a joint collaboration by Hasbro, Sunbow Productions and Marvel Productions, the same team responsible for G.I.
 Joe and Transformers.
 The creator of the series, Christy Marx, had also been a staff writer for the aforementioned programs.

-The animation for most of the episodes was provided by Japanese animation studio Toei Animation with some provided by South Korean studio AKOM.
+The animation for most of the episodes was provided by Japanese animation studio Toei Animation.
+Eleven episodes and the opening sequence were instead provided by the South Korean studio AKOM.
+First-run syndication in the United Kingdom was from 1987 to 1988 on TV-am, from 1987 to 1990 on Sky Channel, from 1992 to 1994 on UK Gold and in 1994 on The Children's Channel.